Accounting & Tax terms explained

 Bad Debt

-The debt owed to the business which it is unable to recover.
+The debt owed to the business is such that it is unable to recover.
 Bad debts are normally written off.

 A financial sheet that represents the financial position of a company in terms of its assets, liabilities and equities at a certain point in time.

-Mentioned below is the equation that a typical balance sheet revolves around.
+The equation mentioned below is the foundation of a typical balance sheet.

 “Assets = Liabilities + Equity”